When Can Babies Have Peanut Butter And Other Allergens?

 8. Soybeans

-With that said, the early introduction of peanut and its continued presence in the diet can reduce peanut allergy later in childhood by 80% [2], [3].
-So we want to start adding in food allergens as soon as safely possible.
+With that said, the early introduction of peanuts and their continued presence in the diet can reduce peanut allergy later in childhood by 80% [2], [3].
+In other words, we want to start adding in food allergens as soon as safely possible.

-If you’re wondering when babies can have peanut butter, the suggestion is as early as 4 - 6 months old in order to protect against peanut allergy.
+If you’re wondering when babies can have peanut butter, the suggestion is as early as 4 - 6 months old to protect against peanut allergy.

 The National Institute of Allergy and Infectious Diseases (NIAID) suggests [4]:

-• Early peanut introduction at 4-6 months: Babies with family history of developing allergic reactions
+• Early peanut introduction at 4-6 months: Babies with a family history of developing allergic reactions.

 • No specific timeline: Babies without risk of allergic reactions.
-Introduction can be more in line with family and cultural practices
+The introduction can be more in line with family and cultural practices.

 But these recommendations are not exclusive to peanut allergy.
 The early introduction of grains and fish can also protect against respiratory allergies and eczema.
 For example, research has found that:

-• The introduction of wheat, rye, oats, or barley at 5 (or 5.5) months can help decrease the risk of asthma and allergic rhinitis [5]
+• Introduction of wheat, rye, oats, or barley at 5 (or 5.5) months can help decrease the risk of asthma and allergic rhinitis [5].

-• The introduction of fish before 9 months may reduce the risk of allergic runny nose and eczema [5]
+• Introduction of fish before 9 months may reduce the risk of allergic runny nose and eczema [5].

 How do I know if my baby has a food allergy?